 You know the products that I’m talking about.
 Maybelline mascara, Pantene Pro-V shampoo, Colgate toothpaste, Nivea body lotion, The Body Shop perfumes, and the list could go on and on.

-Yes, you spend a little more on them, but I honestly couldn’t tell you how important it is to remove them from your life and not put that toxic load onto your body.
+Yes, you spend a little more on them, but I honestly couldn’t tell you how important it is to not put that toxic load onto your body.
 With these types of products, they are more concentrated as they don’t have any fillers, so the product does go a little longer than their toxin-laden counterparts.

 We also don’t process the fact that if you put something on your skin, that product gets absorbed into your bloodstream by up to 100%.
-No organs to filter out the nasty chemicals and help you excrete them.
-They are literally circulating in your bloodstream — scary stuff.
+There are no organs to filter out the nasty chemicals and help you excrete them.
+They are literally circulating in your bloodstream — scary stuff!

 Out of thousands of chemicals that are allowed in our skincare, typically, depending on where you live, only around 20-25% of those chemicals have been tested for safety on the human body and the environment.
 Also, out of all the ones that have been tested, only 11 have ever been banned.

 Even in the organic space, there’s a lot of what they call “greenwashing”.
-This means that a product claims that it is all natural, organic etc. but when you look at the ingredients, maybe only 10% of the product is either of these two things.
-There are no regulations, well at least in Australia there aren’t.
+This means that a product claims that it is all-natural, organic etc. But when you look at the ingredients, maybe only 10% of the product is organic.
+There are no regulations.
+Well at least in Australia there isn’t.

 I’m very passionate about this area, and everyone that knows me personally can attest to this.
 I want to educate people to help them make better choices every day, that can help them live a longer and happier life.